-Despite difficulties in recruiting Lebanese participants, NGOs implementing livelihood initiatives need to prioritise the inclusion of Lebanese and respond to their specific concerns.
+• Despite difficulties in recruiting Lebanese participants, NGOs implementing livelihood initiatives need to prioritise the inclusion of Lebanese and respond to their specific concerns.
 Individual resistance to participation in mixed training, for example, can be addressed with confidence-building activities, including starting with activities in single nationality groups before gradually introducing participants to joint activities.
-Interest in employability training can be further generated by sharing stories of successful employment after participation in activities, and demonstrating to potential participants how the programme responds to specific needs of the labour market.
+Interest in employability training can be further generated by sharing stories of successful employment after participants how the programme responds to specific needs of the labour market.